Hassan-98/Power-Manager/README.md

   - Show PowerManager
   - Refresh Plans
   - Quit Application
+- **Single Instance**: If you try to launch PowerManager while it's already running, it will show the existing window instead of creating a new instance

 ### Configuration Options

 - **Default Power Plan**: Applied when no application rules match
 - **Idle Power Plan**: Reserved for future idle detection feature
 - **Rule Priority**: Rules are checked in order, first match wins
+- **Windows Startup**: Configure whether PowerManager starts with Windows

 ## 🔧 Configuration